saifalbaghdadi/Accenture_DataAnalysis/README.md

 **1-ASK**
  - No specific question is given, we need to ask our questions
  - Based on preliminary analysis of data we come up with:
+   - Standard sales and item reports with filtering
    - What is the connection between allergies and orders
-   - Are there any changes on sales based on items
-   -
+   - Any insights from data

 **2-PREPARE**
 Data is received in comma delimeted csv files, preliminary cleaning and simple typo fixing is done.